icufi/travel-planner-app/README.md

 # Travel Plan App

 ## Overview
 This is a travel planner app that allows the user to input destination city, country and date of travel.
+The app calls 3 APIs (pixabay, weatherbit, geonames).

+### Functionality
+Once a destination (city and country) and travel date is gathered from user, the app will:
+    -display a countdown of number of days until the trip is commenced.
+    -determine the geographical coordinates of the destination city by calling the geonames api.
-The app calls 3 APIs to return the typical weather for the travelers location at the time of their future trip as well as a picture of the the destination city.
+    -return the typical weather (historical weather from weatherbit api basedc on geographical coordinates) for the travelers location at the time of their trip.

-### Extended
-If there is no picture of the destination city available from pixabay api, then the app will return an image from the country to be visited.
+    -display a photo of the destination city.
+(If no photo is available, the app will display a photo of the destination country.)